noahlocke/lp-automator/README.md

 ***note that in order to package a task, you must designate a parent_id as well.
 In both cases, the Project Folder/parent_id is "Know Bugs", or, 21320078.

-##Things to note:

-Until we have a stable environment for running Node.js apps on public-facing servers, I'll keep this running on Heroku for free.

-##Security

-The app is currently not very secure.
-It sends a 200 response to any POST request at /liquid-task, however it does not touch any UW Health systems what-so-ever, so this is a very low-risk application in general.